How to Deal with Dog Shedding (Because Fur Doesn’t Count as Home Décor)

 2Give Your Dog a Bath

 Bath time doesn’t just make for cute pics.
-It helps dislodge excess loose hair, dead skin cells, dander, and dirt—so less of all that stuff will end up on your clothes and sofa.
+Regular baths helps dislodge excess loose hair, dead skin cells, dander, and dirt—so less of all that stuff will end up on your clothes and sofa.
 At the same time, it nourishes your dog’s skin and helps their coat look shiny and soft.

 Most dogs need a bath about once every month or two throughout the year to keep shedding at bay, and about once every two to four weeks in the height of the spring and fall shedding seasons.
 But different dog breeds have different bathing requirements—some will need more frequent baths, while others only need baths a couple times a year.
-Look up your dog’s breed here to find out what’s typically recommended for them, and if you have any questions about your unique pup, ask your veterinarian or groomer.
+Look up your dog’s breed here to find out what’s typically recommended for them, and if you have any questions about picking a shampoo or how to groom your pup, ask your veterinarian or groomer.

 Need a primer on giving your dog a bath?
 We’ve got you covered.